So, you know your water heater is old. But everything seems to be working OK. Do you need to replace it?

 However, Florida’s hard water usually puts water heaters toward the low end of that range.

 Hard water contains dissolved minerals.
 These minerals are deposited in the water heater tank as it heats your home’s water.
-If your water heater isn’t regularly flushed, those minerals will eat away at the inside of your tank, eventually leading to a big leak.
+If your water heater isn’t regularly flushed, those minerals will eat away from the inside of your tank, eventually leading to a big leak.

 If you haven’t had your old water heater regularly maintained, it’s only a matter of time before it springs a leak.